-The Museum of Pernambuco State (Museu do Estado de Pernambuco)
+Museum of the State of Pernambuco (Museu do Estado de Pernambuco)

-Established in 1940, this museum is housed in a 19th-century mansion that originally belonged to Dr. Augusto Frederico de Oliveira.
-The museum inhabits a space of 9,043sq.m decorated with carved gardens and ceramic artifacts.
-It exhibits portraits, paintings, prints, photos, sculptures, armor, pottery, furniture, jewelry of early settlements, Colonial period, Dutch colony till the 20th and 21st century.
+Established in 1940, this museum is housed in a 19th-century mansion that originally belonged to Dr Augusto Frederico de Oliveira.
+The museum inhabits a space of 9,043sq.m. decorated with carved gardens and ceramic artefacts.
+It exhibits portraits, paintings, prints, photos, sculptures, armour, pottery, furniture, jewellery of early settlements, the Colonial period, Dutch colony till the 20th and 21st centuries.
 It has over 12 thousand art pieces that describe the journey of Recife through the ages.
 It is also home to "Salao de Arte Contemporanea de Pernambuco" - Presentation of the work of local artists.

 Museu do Homem do Nordeste (Northeastern Man Museum)

-This museum holds a huge collection of art pieces describing the culture of Pernambuco state.
-The collections are distributed into three main exhibition themes namely the sugar-cane production cycle, the northeastern man’s lifestyle, and the folklore and their religious habits.
+This museum holds a massive collection of art pieces describing the culture of Pernambuco state.
+The collections are distributed into three main exhibition themes: the sugarcane production cycle, the north-eastern man’s lifestyle, and folklore and religious habits.
 Many seminars are held at the museum to discuss the culture of Pernambuco.

 Museu Murillo La Greca

-Inaugurated in 1985, the Museum Murillo La Greca is dedicated to the famous painter Murillo La Greca whose dreams were fulfilled through the opening of the museum.
-This museum is one of the famous spots for art-lovers.
+Inaugurated in 1985, the Museum Murillo La Greca is dedicated to the famous painter Murillo La Greca whose dreams were fulfilled through the museum’s opening.
+This museum is one of the famous spots for art lovers.
 It contains over 1,400 drawings in crayon and pastel and 160 paintings (landscapes, portraits) by painter Murillo La Greca.
 The museum also exhibits discs, books, furniture from various eras.

 Gilberto Freyre Foundation

-Gilberto Freyre Foundation (Fundação Gilberto Freyre) is located in the Vivenda Santo Antonio de Apipucos which was the house of Gilberto Freyre for over 40 years.
+Gilberto Freyre Foundation (Fundação Gilberto Freyre) is located in the Vivenda Santo Antonio de Apipucos, which was the house of Gilberto Freyre for over 40 years.
 This 18th-century villa exhibits paintings and objects collected by the Freyre family.
-They include sacred Catholic paintings, pieces of African origin, Portuguese tiles, Brazilian artwork, English and Portuguese silverware plus a book collection as well as other literature related objects.
+They include sacred Catholic paintings, pieces of African origin, Portuguese tiles, Brazilian artwork, English and Portuguese silverware, a book collection, and other literature-related objects.

 Museu do Trem (Train Museum)

-This is a fascinating museum situated in the old Central Train Station.
-Though it is now used as the central station for Recife's subway system, it holds exhibitions offering some amazing artifacts.
+The museum is situated in the old Central Train Station.
+Though it is now used as the central station for Recife’s subway system, it holds exhibitions offering unique artefacts.

 Oficina Ceramica Francisco Brennand (Francisco Brennand Ceramic Shop)